Alderley Graduates – Simos and Alex’s global experience

 Three months, three countries.
 The end of the last blog saw me moving to Aberdeen to start my rotation with KELTON – since then I have finished my time with them up north and have subsequently travelled to the warmer climates of Dubai and Dammam.

 But let’s start at the beginning.
 Following the audit at a gas plant in Fife, I continued to be in Aberdeen for a month.
 During this time I had the chance to work with some of the Engineers in KELTON, and also attended a 3-day Liquid and Gas Flow Measurement Training Course.
 This course was very useful as it filled up any gaps I had with Metering, and enhanced the knowledge I have gained in Alderley to date.
-One of the jobs I worked on was in fact creating a costed quotation for an Alderley project, which is now being executed by KELTON.

 As May came around, it was time for me to move to the UAE and join the Alderley Dubai team, where I worked in the Services and Drawing Office Departments.
 This allowed me to get familiar with the functions of the Drawing Office, and to assist the Services Manager with various ongoing projects the Services Department was working on.
 Also I had a chance to see the production, from beginning to end, of a three tier metering and prover project Alderley Dubai was constructing.
 Seeing the size of that project in real life was very impressive.